nicodewet/azure-logic-apps-confluent-kafka-custom-connector/README.md

 ## The Steps - More Detail

- Let me know if you want more and I'll happily add it.
+ Let me know (add an Issue) if you want more and I'll happily add it.
 Images, videos etc.